tmcclell/SKWithAgentsHack/challenges/day2-ai-integration/README.md

 ### Walkthrough 2.3: Bing Custom Search Integration (30 minutes)

+### Skip due to costs associated - not enabled in the VS Subscription Credits.

 **Summary**: Configure Bing Custom Search for domain-specific migration knowledge retrieval, allowing agents to search within configurable sets of public web domains relevant to your migration scenarios.

 **Prerequisites**: